-The GSI Subsoils (Quaternary Sediments) maps shows the subsoil to be Till derived from limestones.
-A review of the Bedrock Geology 1:100,000 map (GSI) shows that the underlying bedrock geology to be Lucan Formation (dark limestone and shale) known as Calp.
+The GSI Subsoils (Quaternary Sediments) maps shows the subsoil to be "urban".
+A review of the Bedrock Geology 1:100,000 map (GSI) shows that the underlying bedrock geology to be Lucan Formation, also known as Calp.
+This is described as dark limestone and shale.
 These form part of the Dinantian Upper Impure Limestones.